ucsd-cse131-fa18/06-fox/README.md

   mov eax, [eax + ecx * 4]
 ```

-This would access the memory at the location of `eax`, offset by the value of
+This would access the memory at the location of eax, offset by the value of
-`ecx * 4` plus one.
-So if the value in `ecx` were, say `2`, this may be part
+ecx * 4 plus one.
+So if the value in ecx were, say 2, this may be part of a
-of a scheme for accessing the first element of a tuple (there are other details
+scheme for accessing the first element of a tuple (there are other details
-you should think through here; this is _not_ a complete solution) Feel free to
+you should think through here; this is not a complete solution.)
+Feel free
-add additional `arg` types in `instruction.ml` to support a broader range of
+to add additional Arg types in Types.hs to support a broader range of mov
-`mov` instructions, if it helps.
+instructions, if it helps.

 Neither `ECX` nor anything beyond the typical `RegOffset` is _required_ to make
 this work, but you may find it interesting to try different shapes of